 How is it treated?

-Once you have a diagnosis, you might want to talk to your child’s doctor about the plan to treat it.
+Once you have noticed some of the hallmark ADHD or add symptoms, you’ll likely want to discuss these with a doctor and have them properly tested.
+If the tests come back with the indication that they have one of these conditions you’ll want to discuss the kind of treatment to pursue.
 There are medications that can help manage some of the symptoms but, in general, a combined approach of medication with behavioral therapy is the most widely recommended course of action.
 A therapist or counselor can work with you and your child to develop strategies to manage their behavior, such as creating more structure, encouraging routines they can follow, and finding the appropriate rewards for good behavior, while discouraging bad behavior.
 This is a long-term treatment approach, your child is not suddenly going to act like they don’t have ADHD, so it’s important to manage your expectations.

 Know how you can help them manage it